 Uphill Capacity: 6,700 skiers/rider per hour

 Wildcat Mountain’s unique proximity to Mt.
 Washington, 2,000’ base elevation and northwestern exposure subjects the mountain to the greatest amount of snowfall in the area.
-We have been the last ski area in New Hampshire to be operating lift-serviced skiing & riding come spring for the past six seasons (2007-present).
+We have been the last ski area in New Hampshire to be operating lift-serviced skiing & riding come spring for the past nine seasons (2007-present).